WHO WE ARE

 sessions at the Texas Music Educators Association Convention and Clinic.

-She currently teaches classes at St. Edward's University and Texas State University.
+She currently teaches classes at Texas State University.
 She is the proud parent of Christina and Jonathan.

 Author and Production Manager, Compositor